-Property and Equipment
+Equipment

-Property and equipment are stated at cost.
-Depreciation of property and equipment is provided using the straight-line method for financial reporting purposes at rates based on the estimated useful lives of the assets.
+Equipment is stated at cost.
+Depreciation of equipment is provided using the straight-line method for financial reporting purposes at rates based on the estimated useful lives of the assets.
 Estimated useful lives range from three to seven years.
 Land is classified as held for sale when management has the ability and intent to sell, in accordance with ASC Topic 360-45.